-North Bend, Oregon: Piranha sculptureBuilt of old boards, with a life preserver for the pitiless eye.
+North Bend, Oregon: Piranha and Random Wood SculpturesBuilt of old wood, with a life preserver for the pitiless eye.
 If it's gone, other sculptures have appeared.

 - Hwy 101, North Bend, OR